endulum/groves-api/README.md

 > `GET /community/:communityNameOrId/wiki`

-Returns a `content` Markdown-supported string consisting of the community's wiki text.
+Returns a `content` string consisting of the community's wiki text.
 If the identified community has a status of `HIDDEN`, there must be an authenticated user, and the user must have admin privileges over this community.

 > `PUT /community/:communityNameOrId/wiki` <sub>protected</sub>